platformio/platformio-docs/librarymanager/creating.rst

 ----------

 You can publish a library to the `PlatformIO Registry <https://platformio.org/lib>`__ using :ref:`cmd_package_publish` command.
-Every time when you modify a source code a library you will need to increment the "version" field in :ref:`library_json` manifest and re-publish again.
+Every time when you modify a source code of a library you will need to increment the "version" field in :ref:`library_json` manifest and re-publish again.